Francisco Zamora: Club career

 Born in Honduras, Zamora began his footballing career at Heligueras in Honduras and later transferred to Guatemalan powerhouse Municipal before coming to El Salvador where he spent his life there even becoming a Salvadoran citizen.

 He first played for Municipal de Sonsonate before transferring to Salvadoran giants Alianza where he spent sixteen years there as both player (1964–1973) and assistant coach/reserve player (1974–1979) after which he retired and became a coach.
 As a player, he won the 1966 and 1967 league titles in a team also featuring players like José Quintanilla and Roberto Rivas.

 Zamora went on to coach Platense, C.D.
 Vendaval, El Roble, San Nicolás de Tonacatepeque and Alianza.

 International career

 Nicknamed El Tigre, after becoming a Salvadoran citizen he went on to represent El Salvador.

 Death

-Zamora died of on April 8, 2002, aged 63.
+Zamora died of Respiratory failure on April 8, 2002, aged 63.
 Zamora had four sons: Frank Zamora, Allan Zamora, Francisco Zamora Jr and Saúl Zamora and a daughter: Leslie Zamora.